 Caps apply to contributions made to a member's super account.
 Members that contribute more than these caps may have to pay extra tax.
-For more information on the contributions caps, see Super contributions - too much can mean extra tax.
+For more information on the contributions caps, see Cap limits and tax on super contributions.

-Example: Assessable contributions
+Example: assessable contributions

-In 2022-23, SMSF R received:
+In 2023-24, SMSF R received: